 - From the parking, follow the signs for the beach.

 Nunggalan Beach is located at the foot of the hill.
 Most beaches on the Bukit Peninsula require you to walk down a side of a hill.
 However, most of them have stairs or are fair easier to reach (5 mins at most).

 I would also advise you to stop and admire the views.
-At the midway point there is a lady who sells some essential products, such as hats and bottled water.
+At the midway point, there is a lady who sells some essential products, such as hats and bottled water.
 The view from behind her tiny shop is simply breathtaking!
-Although you may be able to buy water form her, I would highly advise you to carry your own supplies.
+Although you may be able to buy water from her, I would highly advise you to carry your own supplies.
 There are no restaurants or vendors on the beach.

 Surf, Sand, & Shipwreck

 Unlike the rest of Bali, Nunggalan Beach is literally deserted!
 It really makes you feel like you’re in paradise.